 Lyubomyr: Also it’s sometimes useful to invite a Copywriter to the team, they also help to add relevant wording to the interface.
-The copy (wording) we need to use depends on whether we are developing the application for teenager, doctors, engineers or financial brokers etc.
+The copy (wording) we need to use depends on whether we are developing the application for teenagers, doctors, engineers or financial brokers, etc.

 Tristan: That’s right because they each have their own set of words and it’s also important to embed within the user experience relevant calls to action.

 Guys, thanks for spending the time to give us an overview of the UX/UI design process and interrelated activities and even more importantly explaining where the value lies in creating a custom design process for each unique product.